howard-university-web-services/howard_paragraphs/modules/hp_profiles_feed/README.md

 # Howard Paragraphs Profiles Feed

-Paragraphs integration of Profiles Feed for Howard projects:
+Paragraphs integration of Profiles Feed (from profiles.howard.edu) for Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: